ammarthegoat09/Hackintosh-PixelbookGo/README.md

 ![IMG_0470](https://github.com/user-attachments/assets/59b8ba4e-2cf5-482a-a20b-c623f3364bfb)

 Next to the connected strip should be a green or yellow screw.
 Grab your T3 Torx screwdriver and unscrew it.
-Once you do that, remove the strip from the connector and re-screw the back cover.
+Once you do that, remove the strip from the connector and reinstall the back cover.

+You have now succesfully disconnected your battery and disabled write-protect!
+Once we finish flashing the firmware to your Pixelbook, you can connect the strip back.
+But, for now, you are going to have to keep your Pixelbook plugged in for these next steps.
+Make sure you have a charger with at least 45W of power.

+# Flashing coreboot

+Once you turn on your Pixelbook, log in, or log in as guest, make sure you're connected to the internet and click the keys Crtl + Alt + Refresh (which looks like a loop).
+Once you click the keys at the same time, you will be met with a terminal.
+If clicking those keys don't do anything, make sure Developer Mode is on.
+At this terminal, log in with the name "chronos".
+In order to flash coreboot, we will be using [Mrchromebox](https://docs.mrchromebox.tech)'s Firmware Utility Script.
+This script will allow us to flash the requrired firmware for coreboot on our Pixelbook or Pixelbook Go.
+Once you log into the terminal, type the following commands:

+<pre> ```bash echo "Hello World" ls -la ``` </pre>